rogerpence/tailwind-files/README.md

         npx tailwind init tailwind.config.reference.js

-1. Create empty Tailwind custom CSS files in `tailwind` directory.
+1. Create empty Tailwind custom CSS files in the `tailwind` directory.

+        my.tailwind.utities.css
-        my.tailwind.utities.css and my.tailwind.components.css
+        my.tailwind.components.css

-    You'll later add most of your custom CSS and your own Tailwind utilities in these files.
+    You'll later add most of your custom CSS and your own Tailwind utilities and components in these files.

 1. Fetch `tailwind.main.css` (from this repository) into the `tailwind` directory.

 1. Fetch `postcss.config.js` (from this repository) into the project root.

-1. Create a 'src' directory in the project root.
+1. Create a `src` directory in the project root.

 1. Fetch `index.html` (from this repository) into the `src` directory.

-1. Add `tailwind:dev` key to `package.json` scripts to compile Tailwind for dev work.
+1. Add a `tailwind:dev` key to the `package.json` `scripts` key to compile Tailwind for dev work.

-        cross-env NODE_ENV=development postcss ./tailwind/tailwind.main.css -->
+        cross-env NODE_ENV=development postcss -->
+        ./tailwind/tailwind.main.css -->
         -o ./dist/css/tailwind.css

 1. Compile Tailwind for development: